 Advance Search

 YANG Junsong,LI Bobo,LI Jianhua,et al. Study on characteristics of methane adsorption and thermodynamic in water-bearing shale[J].
-Coal Science and Technology,2024,52(3):95−105. doi: 10.13199/j.cnki.cst.2023-0135
+Coal Science and Technology,2024,52(3):95−105.
+DOI: 10.13199/j.cnki.cst.2023-0135

 Citation: YANG Junsong,LI Bobo,LI Jianhua,et al. Study on characteristics of methane adsorption and thermodynamic in water-bearing shale[J].
-Coal Science and Technology,2024,52(3):95−105. doi: 10.13199/j.cnki.cst.2023-0135
+Coal Science and Technology,2024,52(3):95−105.
+DOI: 10.13199/j.cnki.cst.2023-0135

 Study on characteristics of methane adsorption and thermodynamic in water-bearing shale